Embird Embroidery Software

 Curly Plant with Lettering as a Core

-The main principle behind this example is to create lettering, convert it to outlines and then to carvings of the mesh object.
-Once the mesh object has carvings, they can be used as a platform (core) to grow the plant fill from.
+The main principle behind this example is to create lettering, convert it to outlines, and then to carvings of the mesh object.
+Once the mesh object has carvings, they can be used as a platform (core) from which to grow the plant fill.

-1. Draw Mesh Object , it must be large enough.
+1. Draw a Mesh Object; it should be large enough.

-2. Create lettering (you need to have Font Engine plugin for Embird).
-Select plain fill mode without utlines for the lettering.
+2. Create lettering (you need the Font Engine plugin for Embird).
+Select plain fill mode without outlines for the lettering.

 Mesh - Curly Plant - Lettering